aws-samples/aws-lambda-es-module-performance-benchmark/README.md

 1. From a terminal window, clone the GitHub repo:
 `git clone git@github.com:aws-samples/aws-lambda-es-module-performance-benchmark.git`
 2. Change directory:
-`cd ./lambda-es-module-performance-benchmark`
+`cd ./aws-lambda-es-module-performance-benchmark`
 3. Install dependencies:
 `npm install --prefix ./src`
 4. Build application:
 `sam build`
-5. Deploy the application to your AWS account:
+5. Deploy the application to your AWS account (deploying provisioned concurrency may take a few minutes to complete):
 `sam deploy –-guided`

 6. Take note of the API Gateway URL in the Outputs section.

 ![Outputs](./static/outputs.png)